 Herrera came back to Springfield and played a full season of 152 games in 1924, hitting .303 despite an abbreviated spring training (he’d written to manager Dave Shean from Havana that he didn’t like the cold so would appear on the day preseason play began, but that he was in solid baseball shape with winter ball in Cuba.)

 In 1924-25, Herrera moved over to Habana and played second base on a team featuring future Cuban Baseball Hall of Famers Martin Dihigo and Cristobal Torriente.
 After hitting .337 for the Springfield Ponies in his fourth Eastern League season, Herrera was asked to join the Boston Red Sox in mid-September.
 The Sox bought his contract from Springfield on September 15 and the September 21 Boston Globe heralded his arrival, noting that he was second in hitting in the Eastern League and first in sacrifice hits, and had stolen 26 bases.
-He debuted on September 22, and was 2-for-5 (both singles) in the day’s first game, 0-for-4 in the second.
+He debuted on September 22 and was 0-for-4 in the day’s first game and 2-for-5 (both singles) in the second.
 He committed one error.
 The New York Times mentioned him in a subhead on October 2: “Herrera, Boston Recruit, Stars.”
 Ramon had gone 3-for-4 and stolen a base.
 The Associated Press story noted his “spectacular playing.”

 In 10 games, Herrera drove in eight runs for the Red Sox with a .385 average, his 15 hits all singles.
 Boston sportswriter Burt Whitman wrote in The Sporting News (under the headline “Boston’s Cuba Prospects Boosted”) of pitcher Oscar Estrada and Herrera that he’d been told by a knowledgeable Cuban sportsman that Herrera “is a great hitter, even if he does not develop into a high-grade and steady performer at second base. … Mike is a natural hitter and would be worth more than his salt to any team in either big league if used for nothing else but his pinch-hitting prowess.”
 Most impressive was his batting average of .385 against Adolfo Luque in Cuba.
 [The Sporting News, October 22, 1925]